A Finding Aid to the Thomas Carr Howe papers,

 Professional files consist of papers relating to Howe's job as the director of the California Palace of the Legion of Honor and art trips he organized.
 Documents include a survey of Los Angeles museum curator salaries, a questionnaire about Howe's work as a museum director, and a membership list of Bohemian Club artists.
 The bulk of the travel papers are itineraries.

-The photographs are divided into two subseries: Monuments Men related images and personal photographs.
-The Monuments Men subseries includes black and white photographs documenting bomb damage to cultural monuments in France and Germany; U.S. soldiers transporting recovered artwork such as Michelangelo's Madonna and Child from the Altaussee salt mines in Austria, Neuschwanstein Castle and Berchtesgaden in Germany, along with other locations of looted art repositories; Weisbaden and Munich collecting points; and documentation of recovered art such as The Adoration of the Mystic Lamb by Hubert and Jan van Eyck as well as Antonio Canova's La musa Polyhymnia.
-There are many photographs of the Monuments Men including Thomas Carr Howe, George Stout, Stephen Kovalyak, Lamont Moore, Walker Hancock, Patrick J. Kelleher, Edith Standen and Rose Valland.
-Personal photographs consists of portraits of Howe and many photographs of events, mostly formal dinners and parties.
+The photographs are divided into two subseries: MFAA Section images and personal photographs.
+The Monuments Men subseries includes photographs documenting bomb damage to cultural monuments in various countries, though mainly Germany; U.S. soldiers transporting recovered artwork such as Michelangelo's Madonna and Child from the Altaussee salt mines in Austria, and other looted art repositories such as Neuschwanstein Castle and Berchtesgaden in Germany; Weisbaden and Munich collecting points; and art recovery of The Adoration of the Mystic Lamb by Hubert and Jan van Eyck.
+There are many photographs of the Monuments Men including Thomas Carr Howe, George Stout, Stephen Kovalyak, Lamont Moore, Patrick J. Kelleher, Edith Standen, and Rose Valland.
+Personal photographs consists of portraits of Howe and photographs of events, mostly formal dinners and parties.

 Printed materials are clippings, postcards, fundraising pamphlets, essays, and memorial tributes for colleagues.